polterguy/magic.http/README.md

 The last part is important to make sure you register the `IHttpClientFactory` required to create instances of `HttpClient` to use internally in the library.
 Magic will use _"magic"_ as a named instance as it creates its HttpClient, allowing you to fiddle with configuring it as you see fit, for advanced usage.
-Just remember that _all_ HttpClients in magic will be created using this name.
+Just remember that _all_ HttpClients in magic will be created using this name.\
+And _yes_, the Magic HttpClient _should_ be registered as a _"transient"_ service.

 However, the library is first and foremost created to support JSON and/or large files as payloads and response values, and the _"philosophy"_ of the library is to allow you to create HTTP REST requests with a _single line of code_, to